shrinerb/shrine/doc/direct_s3.md

 }
 ```

-The `id`, `storage` and `metadata.size` fields are required, and the rest of
+The `id`, `storage` fields are optional, while the `metadata` values are
+optional (`metadata.size` is only required to later upload that file to a
-the metadata is optional.
-After uploading the file to S3, you need to construct
+non-S3 storage).
+After uploading the file to S3, you need to construct this
-this JSON and assign it to the hidden attachment field in the form.
+JSON and assign it to the hidden attachment field in the form.

 ## Strategy A (dynamic)